elaxius/Credit-Propensity-Model/README.md

 - **Version Control**: Git & GitHub
 ---

-## 💡 Future Improvements
-- Use **XGBoost** or **Neural Networks** for better revenue prediction.
-- Implement **multi-objective optimization** to balance revenue and client fairness.
-- Deploy as an AWS sagemaker endpoint for real-time scoring.
-- Add pytests for prodcuction unit code testing for any merges.

----

 ### 🌟 If you find this project useful, give it a ⭐ on GitHub!